Free clothing closets, school supplies and furniture Fairfax County Virginia.

 This is a regional non-profit that provides many household items.
 This can mostly include furniture for a new home or apartment.
 Families leaving homelessness as well as single mothers are main clients.
 The charity may have beds, couches, tables, and much more.
+There are free kitchen appliances including a freezer or refrigerator, washers or dryers, mattresses for kids and other stuff.
 Call (703) 256-9513.

 HomeAid Northern Virginia

 Location is 3684 Centerview Dr, Chantilly, VA 20151.
 Main number is (571) 283-6300

 6511 Richmond Highway, Alexandria, VA 22306.
 Call (703) 768-9084